 Rossio Square or Praça do Rossio, officially called Praça de D. Pedro IV, is Lisbon’s nerve centre.
 The square is situated in the city’s Baixa neighbourhood, on the northern end of Rua Augusta, very close to Restauradores Square.

 Praça do Rossio is the liveliest area in the capital of Portugal and where many locals and tourists meet up.
 The square and its surrounding streets are packed with some of the city’s most famous restaurants, bars and shops.

 In our opinion, Rossio Square and its neighbouring streets are the best area in Lisbon to find accommodation.

 The square houses various monuments and landmarks:

 In the center of Rossio Square sits the Column of Pedro IV of Portugal, known as “the Soldier King”.
 At the base of the pillar are four female figures that represent the King’s various qualities: Justice, Wisdom, Strength, and Moderation.

 The National Theatre D. Maria II was founded in 1842.
-It replaced the old Estaus Palace, headquarters of the Portuguese Inquisition since mid-fifteenth century.
+It replaced the old Estaus Palace, the headquarters of the Portuguese Inquisition since the mid-fifteenth century.
 On top of the Theatre’s façade is a statue of Gil Vicente, a Portuguese playwright, and father of the country’s theatre.

 On the left-hand side of the National Theatre is the Rossio Railway Station, built in 1887.
 Its façade is striking with an unusual entrance.
 The trains to Sintra depart from this train station.